luludak/ArXivClassifier/README.md

 After that, you can train the model by doing `python main.py -t <Epochs> -f <Format: (ONNX | PyTorch)>`.
 Once training is complete, the model will be automatically utilized for execution.

 ### Run Model
 To load the model without training after it is training, simply do `python main.py -f <FORMAT>`.
-If no format is specified, a `PyTorch (.pth)` model will be loaded (if it exists).
+If no format is specified, a `PyTorch (.pth)` model will be loaded.
+This will load the file.

 ### Output Format
 You can output the model by specifying the `-f` parameter, specifying either `ONNX` or `PyTorch` format, e.g., `python main.py -t 100 -f ONNX`, both for training and loading purposes.